bryandebourbon/eMusicReader/README.md

 Replace `<USER>`, `<REPO>` and `<BRANCH>` with the appropriate values to get a clickable link for testing a pull request.

-You can also generate the exact URL for the PR branch by running `./preview_link.py` from the repository root.
-The helper script prepends `codex/` to the current branch name so the printed URL matches the branch used for the pull request.
-Copy that link into the PR description for a quick preview.
+You can run `./preview_link.py` from the repository root to print the base preview URL ending with `codex/`.
+Append the PR branch name and `index.html` to produce the full HTMLPreview link for your pull request.

 ## Importing Scores